code-with-divyanshu/react_js_code/12_Mega_Blog/README.md

 3-Configuring Redux Toolkit for managing state and actions in big projects.

 4-Configuring tailwind css and organizing components in big projects.

+## Learn Day-5

+1-Create separate component every field, Updating React components gradually & Importing components in React using index file.

+2-Creating objects and adding values to them is a common syntax in production-grade React components, Create a navigation bar with a logo, Adding navigation with React Router.

+3-React components can be referred to as children or text, Creating production grade React components & Creating unique IDs for accessibility purpose.